ga-wdi-lessons/rails-routing/readme.md

 ## Nested Resources (15 min)

-The way our app is currently routed is fine. `Songs` and `artists` have their very own resources and doesn't depend on the other.
+The way our app is currently routed is fine. `Songs` and `Artists` have their very own resources and doesn't depend on the other.
 We can, however, change our domain a bit.
 We can make `Songs` depend on their `Artist`.
 We indicate, and control this, by nesting our resources.
 We want to be able to visit urls like this:

 `http://www.tu.nr/artists/3/songs/12`